 Special Notice Regarding NTTF Sabbatical

 Eligibility to be considered for sabbatical leave requires six years as a career NTTF at the University of Oregon, and only those career NTTF who have been promoted and who have appointments at .5 FTE or greater may apply for a sabbatical (to commence after the sixth year).
-Previous service as an adjunct, pro tem, or visiting faculty member does not typically count toward eligibility for sabbatical leave.

 Sabbatical Application and Deadline

-- Sabbatical Application with original signatures
+- Sabbatical Application with faculty member signature:

 - Current curriculum vitae